PetarV-/viral/README.md

 Compiling the Android application from source is heavily dependent on the architecture of the host system as well as the IDE you are using, and therefore we do not recommend setting it up in this fashion.
 Should you still choose to do this, [Android Studio](https://developer.android.com/studio/index.html) will be required in the least, in order to gain access to all of the required packages for Android development.
 In all other cases, please proceed by downloading the precompiled `Viral.apk` file from the [latest release tag](https://github.com/PetarV-/viral/releases) of this repository.

-The Android device chosen to install the application should be newer than Android level 16.
+The Android device chosen to install the application should be more recent than Android level 16.
 After installing the `Viral.apk` file, simply press on the *Viral* icon, and then input the hostname and port of the server set-up as outlined above.
 After a successful connection has been